bobeff/programming-math-science/CONTRIBUTING.md

 * Currently the list does not contain video *tutorials/courses* but only text ones.
 I currently have not decided whether to include video ones so avoid submitting such.

+* The official sites of different programming languages and other technologies are not accepted because they are an obvious starting point and can be found easily with a web search engine.

 * All resources have to be freely available on the internet by their authors.
 Links to pirate content are not accepted.

 * Make sure that submitted resource is not already included in the list.